Employee Handbook, United States Based Employees

 Job Postings, Transfers, and Promotions

 It is NYIT's policy to promote from within when and where possible.
-Requisition authorizations (RAs) for open positions are posted on the NYIT website, when and where appropriate, and additional information about open positions is available through the Office of Human Resources.
-Transfers and promotions require the review and approval of the employee's vice president, the Office of Financial Affairs, the Office of Human Resources, and the president.
+Requisition authorizations (RAs) for open positions are posted on the NYIT website, when and where appropriate.
+Employees in good standing are encouraged to apply for open positions and should contact Human Resources for additional information.
+Transfers and promotions require final review and approval by the employee's vice president, the Office of Financial Affairs, the Office of Human Resources, and the president.

 As an employee of NYIT, you are expected to perform your job duties as directed by your supervisor and to maintain professional behavior in keeping with the standards outlined in this handbook.